unjs/unimport/README.md

 #### Caveats

-When auto-import a ref, inline operations won't be auto unwrapped.
+When auto-import a ref, inline operations won't be auto-unwrapped.

 ```ts
 export const counter = ref(0)